codenart/codenart.github.io/_posts/2-css/2017-08-24-css-12-margin-padding.md

 ## The auto value

-Here we meet the auto value again.
-The `auto` value is commonly used with `margin` properties to quickly aligning elements.
+Here we meet it again.
+The `auto` value is commonly used with `margin` properties to quickly positioning elements.
 The example below will demonstrate how to center an element or align it to the right.

 `HTML code:`
 <script src="https://gist.github.com/codenart/0d1c6f5d66f3a3e2df2b202fd21a7c4e.js">